decodewithdeepak/markdown-notes/7th-sem/webm/webm-unit-2.md

 ### 6.1 Definition

 **Web Spamming** (Spamdexing) is the deliberate manipulation of search engine indexes to achieve higher rankings for web pages that don't deserve them based on actual content or authority.

+It involves using deceptive techniques to trick search engines into ranking pages higher than they should be, often for commercial gain or to drive traffic to websites.

 ### 6.2 Types of Web Spam